Wordseer/wordseer/README.md

 and move it to the root of the repository.
 Extract it and rename the folder from `stanford-corenlp-full-2013-06-20` to `stanford-corenlp`.

-2. If you followed the above directions, then you shouldn't need to worry about any configuration.
+3. If you followed the above directions, then you shouldn't need to worry about any configuration.
 If you installed Stanford's CoreNLP elsewhere, then make sure you edit `lib/wordseerbackend/wordseerbackend/config.py` for your setup.
 Particularly make sure to point `CORE_NLP_DIR` to the Stanford NLP library.

+4. Run the following command in the console:

+    python -m nltk.downloader punkt

     You should then be ready to parse files.
 Example XML and JSON files are included in `tests/data`.

 ## Documentation
 Documentation is